|We waited patiently as the giraffe made her way across the dirt road in Kruger.|

 |There he is…Scar Face has returned after a three-week hiatus.|

-At around 9:30 am, Tom called out to me while I was busy in the kitchen, to immediately come outside.
-I was anxious to get out any way to begin working on today’s overdue post which I always do sitting at the big table on the veranda enjoying the sights and sounds of nature along with whatever visitors come to grace us with their presence.
-Mornings are particularly busy.
+Mornings are hectic.
+At around 9:30 am, Tom called out to me while I was busy in the kitchen to immediately come outside.
+I was anxious to get out anyway to begin working on today’s overdue post, which I always do sitting at the big table on the veranda enjoying the sights and sounds of nature along with whatever visitors come to grace us with their presence.

 |Often, when animals in the wild are injured, they seem to know how to take care of themselves without intervention from humans.|

 My heart stopped in my chest when there stood Scar Face, as Tom said, “Your boy is back!”
 I squealed like a pig myself when I saw him.
 He and I made our usual penetrating eye contact.
 Oh, how I’d love to know what he’s thinking.

 |It’s always a joy to see zebras, whether here in Marloth Park or in Kruger.|

 Most likely, he was hungry and was looking for apples, pellets, and perhaps a few carrots.
 (Warthogs are finicky about carrots.
 Some like them, others do not).
 Scar-Face will eat a few.

 Luckily, yesterday after a shopping trip to Komatipoort and Lebombo (where there’s a market with the best carrots anywhere), we purchased plenty of carrots and apples, some of which I’d already cut up.
 (Thanks, Louise, for your help in the carrot matter).
 I grabbed the bowl from the refrigerator, anxious to get back out to him.